-Chosen Foods naturally refined, expeller- pressed avocado oil is the perfect high heat cooking oil.
-With health benefits similar to olive oil, a smoke point high enough to avoid toxins and trans fats and low in polyunsaturated fat, there isn’t another oil available that is better better for high heat applications.
+Chosen Foods naturally refined, expeller-pressed avocado oil is the perfect high heat cooking oil.
+With health benefits similar to olive oil, a smoke point high enough to avoid toxins and trans fats and low in polyunsaturated fat, there isn’t another oil available that is better for high heat applications.

 The Difference Between Virgin and Refined

-Our naturally refined expeller-pressed avocado oil has a smoke point of 500° F. This smoke point allows you to safely sear, saute, stir-fry, barbecue and even bake at high temps with out your oil breaking down.
-Virgin avocado oil, while beautiful in color and also very healthy, does not have as high of smoke point.
+Our naturally refined expeller-pressed avocado oil has a smoke point of 500°F. This smoke point allows you to safely sear, saute, stir-fry, barbecue and even bake at high temps without your oil breaking down.
+Virgin avocado oil, while beautiful in color and also very healthy, does not have as high of a smoke point.
 It is common to see all avocado oil listed with a 500 plus degree smoke point, with no differentiation between virgin and refined.
-We love virgin avocado oil and its many purposes, but want to set the record straight.
-Only a refined avocado oil can reach a 500 degree smoke point.
+We love virgin avocado oil and its many purposes but want to set the record straight.
+Only a refined avocado oil can reach a 500-degree smoke point.
 Virgin avocado oil comes in at 350-375 degrees, similar to olive oil.

 The Consequences of the Wrong Oil